 In August 2018, the Salida School District (SSD) approached Colorado Mountain College (CMC) to inquire about annexation into the CMC district.
 As part of the college’s service area for the past 50 years, Salida has received limited educational services as set out in state law.
 Joining the CMC district with the associated property tax mill levy would increase CMC services to the community at one of the state’s most affordable tuition rates – and make Salida a true college town.

-A CMC Feasibility Study outlines what the financials, programming and partnership structure might look like in the event that the Salida and Poncha Springs communities join the CMC district.
-The CMC Board of Trustees has voted to accept this study and sees Salida as a viable community for annexation.
+A CMC Feasibility Study outlined what the financial, programming and partnership structure would look like if the Salida and Poncha Springs communities joined the CMC district.
+The CMC Board of Trustees voted to accept this study because it saw Salida as a viable community for annexation.

 Colorado Mountain College was founded in 1965 and started offering classes in 1967.
 The original charter included a provision for communities – as defined by K-12 school district boundaries – to annex into the college district.
 Therefore CMC comprises a collection of school districts across 12,000 square miles.

-By state law, annexation requires approval of voters of both SSD and the existing CMC district.
-If SSD voters approve annexation, their property tax bills will include a new 3.997 mill levy to pay for CMC services.
-If voters do not approve the proposal, their tax bill would not include this mill levy.
+By state law, annexation required approval of voters of both SSD and the existing CMC district.
+Now that voters approved annexation, property owners’ tax bills include a new 3.997 mill levy to pay for CMC services.

-Annexation will allow students from Salida and Poncha Springs to enjoy the same, highly affordable tuition rate that others in the district enjoy, as well as to access increased programming that reflects the needs of the community, its students, its school district and its businesses and employers.
+In addition to enjoying the same, highly affordable tuition rate that others in the district enjoy, Salida School District residents can access increased programming that reflects the needs of the community, its students, its school district and its businesses and employers.

 Colorado Mountain College is governed by a locally elected board of trustees, from represented school districts.
-If annexation were to occur, residents of SSD would vote in future CMC Board of Trustee elections.
+That means residents of SSD will vote in future CMC Board of Trustee elections.

 CMC is proud of its service to students and to the district communities.
 Please see the CMC Facts Page for more data regarding CMC demographics, class sizes, enrollment, performance metrics and labor market outcomes.